artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/VeeR/README.md

 e.
 Draw the execution diagram of the program on the VeeR EH1 processor, from the beginning of the second iteration of the loop until the cycle in which the ```add``` instruction exits the pipeline in the third iteration.
 Indicate on the diagram the structural, data, and control dependencies that arise and explain for each one how the processor handles it.

 f.
-Simulate the program in RVfpga-Pipeline.
+Simulate the program in RVfpga-Pipeline (you can use the project located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2``` and simply replace the program in file ```src/Programa.S``` for the new one).
 How many cycles does it take to execute one iteration?

 g.
 Is it possible to improve the loop's performance by reordering the code?
 Justify your answer and, if it can be improved, explain how you would modify the code.